 I worked with a woman a million years ago and she was an expert cabbage roll maker.
 In fact, she made them for a large Ukrainian Hall so I’m pretty sure she knew what she was doing.
 The recipe she shared with me was hand written and included ground “back ham.”
 Since that’s not an easy item to find, I’ve revised her recipe to include a combination of beef and pork, using a lean version of both.
 Somewhere around half and half beef to pork is what you want.
 Give or take.
 You can use more or less of either.
 And a simple seasoning of salt, pepper, paprika and garlic powder is all you need.
 Don’t pre cook the meat.

 Sometimes the meat and rice mixture needs a bit of liquid to help it stick together.
-A little bit of chicken broth works well.
+A little bit of chicken or beef broth works well.

 Peel a few outer leaves from the cabbage once you’ve cut the centre core out (from the bottom) and lay them in the bottom of a large baking dish.
 Open a can of plain tomato juice and pour a bit in the bottom of the pan, on top of the leaves.